 Wellness and Preventative care is the key to keeping your beloved pet in top physical condition and for disease prevention.
-This includes services our veterinarians provide as well as things you can do at home.
+This includes services our veterinarians provide as a well as things you can do at home.
 Services we provide include:

 Annual Examinations Every pet should have a yearly physical examination performed by a veterinarian.
 This will help detect signs of disease in early the stages which are usually more treatable.
 Also, each pet has a range of "normal", and yearly examinations will help keep track of their normal and monitor if that has changed.
 Some older pets may even need examinations more often.
 Vaccinations Vaccinations are an extremely important part of disease prevention in your pet.
 There are core vaccinations that all pets should receive yearly or every 3 years (depending upon their previous vaccination status and individual risk factors for particular diseases).
 There are also optional vaccinations that may be strongly recommended based on your pet's lifestyle and current health status.